History of the Philippines (1565–1898): Conquest under Philip II

-Though the fledgling Legazpi-led administration was initially small and vulnerable to elimination by Portuguese and Chinese invaders, the merging of the Spanish and Portuguese crowns under the Iberian Union of 1580-1640 helped make permanent the mutual recognition of Spanish claim to the Philippines as well as Portugal's claim to the Spice Islands (Mollucas).
+Though the fledgling Legazpi-led administration was initially small and vulnerable to elimination by Portuguese and Chinese invaders, the merging of the Spanish and Portuguese crowns under the Iberian Union of 1580-1640 helped make permanent the mutual recognition of Spanish claim to the Philippines as well as Portugal's claim to the Spice Islands (Moluccas).

 In 1573, Japan expanded its trade in northern Luzon.
-In 1580, the Japanese lord Tay Fusa established the independent Wokou Tay Fusa state in non-colonial Cagayan.
-When the Spanish arrived in the area, they subjugated the new kingdom, resulting in 1582 Cagayan battles.
-With time, Cebu's importance fell as power shifted north to Luzon.In the late 16th century the population of Manila grew even as the population of Spanish settlements in the Visayas decreased.

-In time, the Spanish successfully took over the different local states one by one.
+In 1580, the Japanese lord Tay Fusa established the independent wokou Tay Fusa state in non-colonial Cagayan.
+When the Spanish arrived in the area, they subjugated the settlement, resulting in the 1582 Cagayan battles.
+With time, Cebu's importance fell as power shifted north to Luzon.In the late 16th century the population of Manila grew even as the population of Spanish settlements in the Visayas decreased.In time, the Spanish successfully took over the different local states one by one.
 Under Spanish rule, disparate barangays were deliberately consolidated into towns, where Catholic missionaries were more easily able to convert the inhabitants to Christianity.
 The missionaries converted most of the lowland inhabitants to Christianity.
 They also founded schools, a university, hospitals, and churches.
 To defend their settlements, the Spaniards constructed and manned a network of military fortresses across the archipelago.
 Slavery was also abolished.
 As a result of these policies the Philippine population increased exponentially.

 Spanish rule brought most of what is now the Philippines into a single unified administration.
 From 1565 to 1821, the Philippines was governed as part of the Mexico-based Viceroyalty of New Spain, later administered from Madrid following the Mexican War of Independence.
 Administration of the Philippine islands were considered a drain on the economy of Spain, and there were debates about abandoning it or trading it for some other territory.
 However, this was opposed for a number of reasons, including economic potential, security, and the desire to continue religious conversion in the islands and the surrounding region.
 The Philippines survived on an annual subsidy provided by the Spanish Crown, which averaged 250,000 pesos and was usually paid through the provision of 75 tons of silver bullion being sent from Spanish America on the Manila galleons.
-Financial constraints meant the 200-year-old fortifications in Manila did not see significant change after being first built by the early Spanish colonizers.

-Some Japanese ships visited the Philippines in the 1570s in order to export Japanese silver and import Philippine gold.
+Financial constraints meant the 200-year-old fortifications in Manila did not see significant change after being first built by the early Spanish colonizers.Some Japanese ships visited the Philippines in the 1570s in order to export Japanese silver and import Philippine gold.
 Later, increasing imports of silver from New World sources resulted in Japanese exports to the Philippines shifting from silver to consumer goods.
 In the 1570s, the Spanish traders were troubled to some extent by Japanese pirates, but peaceful trading relations were established between the Philippines and Japan by 1590.
 Japan's kampaku (regent) Toyotomi Hideyoshi, demanded unsuccessfully on several occasions that the Philippines submit to Japan's suzerainty.